TBD9rain/quick_ref/git.md

 ### Commit files to local repository

-To commit files to local repository and save tracked files, use the following command.
+To commit files from staging area to local repository and save tracked files:
 ```
 git commit
 ```

 After enter this command, a default editor will pop up and waits for a commit message.
-Without a commit message, commit will fail.
+The commit will fail without a commit message.

 To modify last commit (files or commit message):
 ```
 git commit --amend
 ```
+The command won't create a new commit.
+However, if the last commit has been push to remote, there will be a new commit generated.

 ## Recover files

-### Remove added files
+### Untrack files

-To move the **file** from cached area to working directory, use the following command.
+To move the **file** from staging area to working directory, use the following command.
 ```
 git rm --cached <file>
 ```